3bde1r7man/Store/README.md

 1. **Login as Admin**
 2. **Manage Categories and Products**
     - Add, edit, delete, and view details
+3. **Manage All Orders**
+    - Edit order status, delete, and view details

 ## Technologies